PDF VIEWER COMPARISON

 Will my Ncored markups open in Adobe Acrobat® or Bluebeam®?

 Yes.
 Ncored writes standard PDF annotations as defined in the PDF specification.
-Highlights, callouts, text comments, and shapes render in any standards-compliant viewer — Acrobat, Bluebeam, Foxit, Apple Preview, and any browser PDF viewer.
+Highlights, comment pins, text comments, and shapes render in any standards-compliant viewer, Acrobat, Bluebeam, Foxit, Apple Preview, and any browser PDF viewer.

 Does Ncored work on iPad?

 Not yet.
-The current build is macOS and Windows only. iPad support is on the roadmap but not in the immediate next release.
+The current build is Apple Silicon Mac (macOS Big Sur 11+) and Windows only. iPad support is on the roadmap but not in the immediate next release.

 Can I open AutoCAD-, Revit-, or ArchiCAD-exported PDFs?